 Abnormalities in platelet function are called thrombopathias (also thrombocytopathy or thrombopathy).
 They can develop from increased platelet function (resulting in thrombosis) or decreased function (resulting in hemorrhage).
 Thrombopathias are more commonly recognized in dogs than other species.

-In the Bassett Hound, clinical signs consist of petechiae, aural hematomas and prolonged hemorrhage during estrus, shedding of deciduous teeth and after trauma or surgery.
+- Canine thrombopathia: A hereditary, intrinsic platelet disorder that has been described in Basset Hounds and Spitz dogs.
+Clinical signs consist of chronic mucosal bleeds, petechiae, aural hematomas and prolonged hemorrhage during estrus, shedding of deciduous teeth and after trauma or surgery.
 The precise mode of inheritance is unknown.
-The disease is characterised by decreased platelet retention and absent platelet aggregation to all agonists, except thrombin, to which there is a delayed onset and reduced rate of aggregation.
-Platelet 14C-serotonin release is decreased in response to collagen, but normal to ADP and thrombin.
+The disease is characterized by decreased platelet retention and absent platelet aggregation to all agonists, except thrombin, to which there is a delayed onset and reduced rate of aggregation.
+Platelet 14C-serotonin release is decreased in response to collagen, but normal to ADP (not in Spitz) and thrombin.
 Shape change does occur and clot retraction is normal.
-The precise defect is not known, but may involve cAMP metabolism or be a variant of Glanzmann’s thrombasthenia.
-Platelets have increased basal cAMP levels of 30-90%.
-The increased cAMP inhibits intracellular calcium release, agonist-receptor binding and agonist-induced phospholipid hydrolysis and has been attributed to impaired phosphodiesterase activity.
+The defect is now known to involve a platelet signaling molecule called CalDAG-GEF1 (Boudreaux et al 2007), which is a guanine exchange factor that is involved in Rap1 GTP-signaling, which causes inside-out activation of GPIIbIIIa (fibrinogen receptor) in response to agonists (Stefanini and Bergemeier 2014).

-An autosomally inherited platelet function defect of Simmental and Simmental-cross cattle.
+- Bovine thrombopathia: An autosomally inherited platelet function defect of Simmental and Simmental-cross cattle, which is also due to a CalDag-GEF1 mutation (Boudreaux et al 2007).
 Diagnosis is usually made between 2 weeks and 3 years of age.
 Bleeding episodes are associated with ear tagging, branding or tattooing, dehorning, parturition and surgery.
 Findings vary from epistaxis, hematuria, hematomas, prolonged estral bleeding and lameness due to subsolar hematomas.
 Coagulation profiles, platelet counts and platelet concentrations of ADP, ATP and serotonin are normal.
 There is abnormal platelet aggregation to collagen, ADP, platelet activating factor, calcium ionophores and thrombin.
-A defect in calcium moblization and a variant von Willebrand factor have been implicated in the pathophysiology of the disease.

 Glanzmann’s thrombasthenia (also called thrombasthenic thrombopathia) is an autosomal recessive inherited platelet disorder.
-This has only been recognized in dogs and has been found in Otterhounds and Great Pyrenees.
+This has been recognized in Otterhounds and Great Pyrenees (Boudreaux and Lipscomb 2001) and various horse breeds (Livesey et al 2005, Christopherson et al 2006, Macieri et al 2011, Sanz et al 2011).
 The defect is due to absent or dysfunctional glycoprotein IIb/IIIa on platelets.
 GPIIb/IIIa is the platelet fibrinogen receptor and is essential for platelet aggregation (mediated by fibrinogen).
 Affected dogs have prolonged bleeding from minor wounds, spontaneous epistaxis and readily form hematomas at sites of injury or venipuncture.

 Storage pool diseases